Skip to main content

 We have a duty to share information in certain circumstances:

-For you
+For you and your child

-• to assist other services in providing the best ongoing care for you and your child
+• To assist other services in providing the best ongoing care

-• to investigate any complaints or legal cases
+• To investigate complaints or legal cases

-For the community
+For the community and future patients (Research and Planning)

-• to ensure we obtain the correct levels of funding
+• To ensure we obtain the correct levels of funding

 Do you give my information to my relatives?